NextronSystems/analysis-cockpit-manual/usage/glossary.rst

        | whenever there is time to do that.
    * - Vulnerability
      - | Vulnerability cases contain detected software or configuration weaknesses that
-       | system integrity.
+       | compromise system integrity.
 The reported vulnerabilities often include easy to exploit
-       | weaknesses that are frequently used by threat groups to executed code remotely,
+       | weaknesses that are frequently used by threat groups to execute code remotely,
        | gain access or escalate privileges on affected systems.
 Cases classified as
        | Vulnerability are typically integrated into a vulnerability management process
-       | as additional input channel.
+       | as an additional input channel.
    * - | Legitimate
        | Anomaly
-     - | Legitimate Anomaly cases contain events that related to legitimate elements
+     - | Legitimate Anomaly cases contain events that are related to legitimate elements
-       | that are suspicious but in the context of the analyzed organization an ordinary
+       | that are suspicious, but an ordinary finding in the context of the analyzed organization.
-       | finding.
-The reason for an anomaly is not a malfunction of the scanner but a
+       | The reason for an anomaly is not a malfunction of the scanner but a
        | peculiarity within the analyzed environment.
 Legitimate Anomalies don’t trigger
        | any further activity.
    * - False Positive
      - | False Positive cases contain events that indicate suspicious or malicious activity,
-       | but the review revealed that is actually legitimate software or other elements.
+       | but the review revealed that it is actually legitimate software or other elements.
        | The only reason for a false positive is a scanner malfunction or signatures that
-       | falsely report a threat (see the section 13.2.6 “Difference between False Positive
-       | and Legitimate Anomaly” for more details).
-A false positive usually triggers a
+       | falsely report a threat (see :ref:`section 13.2.7. for more details<usage/glossary:Difference between False Positive and Legitimate Anomaly>`).
+A false positive
-       | review by Nextron Systems and a signature adjustment.
+       | usually triggers a review by Nextron Systems and a signature adjustment.
    * - Unknown
      - The default state of newly created cases.

+Difference between False Positive and Legitimate Anomaly
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We use "False Positive" and "Legitimate Anomaly" to distinguish between situations in which the scanner (THOR) made an error and situations in which a customer environment contains suspicious or malicious elements that are known.

+E.g., a Winrar used by admins as "r.exe" in "C:\\users\\public" for software rollout purposes is not considered a "False Positive" but a "Legitimate Anomaly".
+It is a finding which doesn’t have to be fixed in THOR’s signature set but is simply a specific situation in the analyzed environment.

+Matches that are clearly an error in THOR signatures should be classified as "False Positive".

+Examples for "Legitimate Anomalies":

+* Procdump.exe findings
+* Suspicious RUN Key entries that use customer software
+* Custom software that uses suspicious folders, e.g. C:\\Users\\Public, %AppData%
+* Process memory match with a "ReflectiveLoader" YARA rule on a third party EDR agent process

+Examples for "False Positives":

+* YARA rule match on Bloomberg or SAP software
+* Filename IOC match "w64.exe" on a Perl for Windows build tool
+* YARA rule match with "Putty\_Anomaly" on a legitimate and signed putty.exe

+Another good example is one of the many anomaly signatures that triggers on an XORed MS-DOS Stub.
+A match with such a signature only qualifies as false positives when there is no XORed MS-DOS stub in that file and not when it turns out to be a legitimate file.
+The signature detects what it is designed to detect.

+A signature with a rule named MAL\_Xrat\_Mar21\_1 that triggers on a legitimate and signed executable, however, is a false positive.

 Invisible (Backend)
 -------------------